Featured Team Members: Evan Higgins, BA,

 Once the student is outfitted with the appropriate gear and clothing, we pack everything up and head out to the field to meet the student’s team.
 When we get to the field, we provide guides with an update on how the student is doing, pass along medications to the appropriate staff, and detail any dietary, medical, or wellness needs.
 Once the student is with the team, we reach out to his or her admissions counselor to provide a detailed update on the intake process.

 We also work with the Medical Team throughout the day, communicating with the health director, pharmaceutical coordinator, field medic, staff MD, and staff psychiatrist as necessary.
 We communicate about the urgent care visit, medications, and any medical needs the student may have.
-If students have specific needs relating to medications, they often meet with our team psychiatrist, Dr. Braunstein.
+If students have specific needs relating to medications, they often meet with our team psychiatrist.
 Our medical staff are in contact with the Admissions Team early in the process and provide all necessary information to transporters prior to student arrival.

 Throughout the day we are also in communication with the field manager, providing regular updates on estimated arrival time and to provide a sense of how the student is doing throughout the process.
 We are also communicating with the Operations Team regarding special gear requests as well as the food coordinators to inform them of any specific dietary needs.
 Additionally, we are communicating with the family care coordinators and administrators in the office, ensuring all necessary paperwork has been completed.

 Throughout the day, we are in contact with all departments, integrating all of the moving pieces, and adapting to each student’s specific needs.
 There is a clear flow of communication and flexibility to meet the needs of any student entering the program.
 All departments work in tandem to fully support each student as he or she enters the program.
-We believe this level of care and depth of resources set Open Sky apart and set students up for a productive, safe, and meaningful experience.
+We believe this level of care and depth of resources set Open Sky apart and set students up for a healthy, productive, and meaningful experience.

 A: I think knowledge and understanding help to give parents peace of mind.
 By letting parents know where we will be and what we will be doing throughout the day helps them to feel confident and informed.
 We assure parents we have all of the resources necessary to care for their child and that throughout the intake process, we will keep in constant touch and provide updates.
 We let parents know that they are not alone and we will be by their side throughout the process.
 We are here to support.

 We take to heart the fact that as transporters, we have the opportunity to set the tone for a student’s experience here.
 As Transport Manager, I have successfully completed hundreds of transports over the last three and a half years at Open Sky.
-While many transports have a similar flow, each transport it unique.
+While many transports have a similar flow, each transport is unique.
 I value how, as a team and an organization, we are able to adapt to meet the specific needs of each arriving student.
 We have a highly professional team at Open Sky and can individualize care from the moment a student arrives, throughout the entirety of his or her stay, and even after graduating.
 Our ability to set boundaries, combined with our authenticity, training, compassion, and care, is representative of Open Sky as a whole—the culture, the resources, and the heart of people who work here.
 This is the level of care families and students will experience throughout the entire process.
 This is the culture of Open Sky; it is felt from the moment you begin this journey and become part of the Open Sky family.